RocketChat/Rocket.Chat/.changeset/late-pants-switch.md

 '@rocket.chat/i18n': patch
 ---

-Using slack app for slack bridge integration since slack legacy bot integration has been deprecated
+Updated slack bridge to add support for connecting using slack apps in addition to the slack legacy bot